metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

          rose tutorial consolidation-tutorial
          cd ~/cylc-run/consolidation-tutorial

-      Set the intial and final cycle point as you did in the :ref:`previous tutorial
+      Set the intial and final cycle points as you did in the :ref:`previous tutorial
       <tutorial-cylc-runtime-tutorial-suite-initial-and-final-cyle-points>`.